rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/virus-scanning-files-in-s3-and-integrating-with-rails.md

 title: "Virus scanning files in S3 and integrating with Rails"
 ---

-If you have an app that accepts file uploads, then either you're aware of the potential risks, or you should be.
+If you have an app that accepts file uploads, then either you’re aware of the potential risks, or you should be.

 With Accord ODR, we started by limiting the types of files that can be uploaded by users.
 This is the easy part: disallow executable files or anything else that can be scripted.
 This includes not only obvious candidates like JavaScript files but also things like [WMF images](https://en.wikipedia.org/wiki/Windows_Metafile_vulnerability), since these can contain executable code.

-That's all well and good, but file format detection can absolutely be circumvented, and so even when we get an allowed file format uploaded, we have to quarantine it until it's been scanned for viruses, and always assume that the file is infected until it has been proven to be clean.
+That’s all well and good, but file format detection can absolutely be circumvented, and so even when we get an allowed file format uploaded, we have to quarantine it until it’s been scanned for viruses, and always assume that the file is infected until it has been proven to be clean.

 Of course, virus scanning is not a panacea and files can (and do) get through a scan while also containing a virus.
-There's always the chance that we'll allow another user to download a file from the site that contains a virus even though our scan has marked it as clean.
+There’s always the chance that we’ll allow another user to download a file from the site that contains a virus even though our scan has marked it as clean.
 However, by isolating these files in S3, they at least cannot infect the app itself and potentially obtain access to personal data.

 # Using S3 VirusScan

-The most popular solution currently available is [Widdix's AWS S3 VirusScan](https://github.com/widdix/aws-s3-virusscan), available from the AWS Marketplace.
+The most popular solution currently available is [Widdix’s AWS S3 VirusScan](https://github.com/widdix/aws-s3-virusscan), available from the AWS Marketplace.
 This is basically a wrapper around ClamAV, an open source virus scanner.
 The wrapper includes a Lambda function that is triggered each time a file is uploaded to a watched S3 bucket, which then runs ClamAV against the file, and adds metadata to the file to tag its scan result.
 It also sends a notification to SNS which can be used to trigger other actions (more about that below).

-We use Rails' built-in Active Storage to upload files to the watched S3 bucket which then triggers a virus scan.
+We use Rails’ built-in Active Storage to upload files to the watched S3 bucket which then triggers a virus scan.

 # Getting virus scan results into your app